Team3128/team3128.github.io/members/important-dates.md

 **Friday:** 3:30-6:30 PM

-Our meeting schedule for Build/Competition Season (Jan-April) is yet to be determined, but will include more meetings, including weekend meetings.
-Please check back later for updates.
+Our meeting schedule for Build/Competition Season (Jan-April) is yet to be determined, but will include (probably) Saturday meetings (all day).
+If the Team need more workshop time, they must petition the Coaches to open the workshop for additional hours (generally Sundays).
+Please check the calendar for updates.

 Some departments have different schedules.
 Please check with your department coordinator for your exact meeting schedule, or see the [calendar](http://team3128.org/members/calendar).